eliseduverdier/cellular-automata-go/README.md

 go run main.go
 ```

-Then go to http://localhost:8888/text or http://localhost:8888/image and tweak parameters
+Then go to http://localhost:8888/text or http://localhost:8888/image and use GET parameters (listed below)

 Or use in the shell with